cameras . lights . audio . jibs . aerial . production . crew

 Use a large aperture when shooting people

 So you spent the money on a great camera, but are a little intimidated to use it?
-Take a basic digital photography class or check out www.camerasim.com to see how the relationships of lighting, subject distance, focal length, ISO, aperture and shutter speed effect each other.
+Take a basic digital photography class or check out a site like www.camerasim.com to see how the relationships of lighting, subject distance, focal length, ISO, aperture and shutter speed effect each other.

 Shoot in RAW, not JPEG if you can